liamasis/bestblog/README.md

-This is a blog to record cheap travel ideas, it is a place to throw things down so that your other people can see things to do in the area.
+# Best Travel

+Stories whilst travelling have always been difficult to keep and share, this blog has been made to share the best places and things to do in the world.

+This blog is open source and built with Django Rest Framework as the backend, servicing a react application on the front end.